David Nwaba: Los Angeles D-Fenders (2016–2017)

 After graduating from Cal Poly in spring 2016 with a sociology degree, Nwaba headed to Reno, Nevada, to try out for the NBA Development League's Reno Bighorns.
 The Bighorns were awarded his rights but later traded those rights to the Los Angeles D-Fenders on October 30, 2016.
 Nwaba joined the D-Fenders for training camp and made the opening-night roster.

+In his G-League debut on November 11, 2016, Nwaba played 21 minutes and recorded 11 points, 7 rebounds, 3 blocks and 1 steal as the D-Fenders defeated the Iowa Energy 127 - 98.
+Playing a total of 40 regular season games for the D-Fenders in the 2016 - 2017 season, Nwaba averaged 14.1 points and 6.9 rebounds in 28.7 minutes per game.
+The team would make the playoffs and despite Nwaba's averages of 23.3 points, 8.3 rebounds and 2.3 assists, they would be eliminated in the first round by the Rio Grande Valley Vipers in three games.

+Nwaba was assigned to the D-Fenders four times during his rookie season with the Lakers.

 Los Angeles Lakers (2017)

 On February 28, 2017, Nwaba signed a 10-day contract with the Los Angeles Lakers.
-That night, Nwaba made his NBA debut in a 109–104 loss to the Charlotte Hornets, playing six minutes of fourth-quarter action.
+That night, Nwaba made his NBA debut in a 109–104 loss to the Charlotte Hornets, playing a little over five minutes and only recording one rebound as a statistic.
 On March 11, 2017, he signed a second 10-day contract with the Lakers.

-He made his first start for the Lakers a day later, scoring six points in a 118–116 loss to the Philadelphia 76ers.
+He made his first start for the Lakers a day later, recording 6 points, 1 rebound and 1 block in a 118–116 loss to the Philadelphia 76ers.
 On March 21, 2017, he signed a multi-year contract with the Lakers.

-On April 1, 2017, he scored 19 points in a 115–104 loss to the Los Angeles Clippers.
-During his rookie season with the Lakers, Nwaba was assigned back down to the D-Fenders four times.
+During his rookie season with the Lakers, Nwaba played 20 games with the team (having a 5 - 15 record for those 20 games) averaging 6.0 points and 3.2 rebounds in 19.9 minutes.

 On July 12, 2017, he was waived by the Lakers.

 Chicago Bulls (2017–2018)

 On July 14, 2017, Nwaba was claimed off waivers by the Chicago Bulls.

 Early in the 2017 season, Nwaba entered the starting lineup multiple times and was lauded by his teammates for his ability to contest shots.

-On February 22, 2018, Nwaba scored a career-high 21 points against the Philadelphia 76ers.
+On February 22, 2018, Nwaba scored a career-high 21 points while also grabbing 9 rebounds in a 115 - 116 loss against the Philadelphia 76ers.

+Nwaba's time with the Bulls would be his most productive as he played (and started) the most games of his career in a season with the Bulls and averaged a career high in minutes, rebounds and assists per game.